harnice/Harnice/docs/products/system.md

+# System
+A collection of devices and harnesses that satisfies a set of functionality requirements for some external purpose.

 # How to Make a New System
 In Harnice, a system is a collection of parts that are connected by harnesses.
 Collectively, the system itself has a part number, similarly to how an assembly has a part number.
 The electrical system has its own form/fit/function which is unique to that part number.